 - Our members, as they engage in this mission, experience transformation in faith and daily living.
 We have seen rejuvenation in the practice of our medical professionals as they give of themselves in mission.

 - We also work to develop congregation-based community health care, now primarily through our Center for Healing and Wholeness.
 What practices may we learn that we can transfer into our own communities where health care has become prohibitively expensive?

 The partnership between the NWGELC and Normandale Lutheran Church will continue to foster exciting ministry possibilities.
 Our youth have unique abilities to share.
 Our music and worship programs will enhance and delight each other.
 (Just imagine our youth learning Orao competitive dancing, drumming, and singing as they learn our choral singing!)
 Our members will find their faith strengthened, our medical professionals will find their calling rejuvenated, and our brothers in sisters in Christ will develop confidence in their own independence.
 And that’s only the beginning!

 Our India Partners

-- The Ekka Family, NLC supported missionaries, who live on location at Navin Doman seminary.
-Their family has donated land for this project.
+- NLC supported missionaries, who live on location at Navin Doman seminary, have donated land for this project.

 - The Leadership team for the North Western Gossner Evangelical Lutheran Church – consisting of an 8 person team of leaders and elders of the church who understand needs of rural, Indian, native people and had inspired vision to build at this location.